 Researchers have described two major types of multiple system atrophy, which are distinguished by their major signs and symptoms at the time of diagnosis.
 In one type, known as MSA-P, a group of movement abnormalities called parkinsonism are predominant.
 These abnormalities include unusually slow movement (bradykinesia), muscle rigidity, tremors, and an inability to hold the body upright and balanced (postural instability).
 The other type of multiple system atrophy, known as MSA-C, is characterized by cerebellar ataxia, which causes problems with coordination and balance.
 This form of the condition can also include speech difficulties (dysarthria) and problems controlling eye movement.

 Multiple system atrophy usually occurs in older adults; on average, signs and symptoms appear around age 55.
-The signs and symptoms of the condition worsen with time, and affected individuals survive an average of 9 years after their diagnosis.
+The condition worsens with time, and affected individuals survive an average of 10 years after the signs and symptoms first appear.

-Multiple system atrophy has a prevalence of about 2 to 5 per 100,000 people.
+Multiple system atrophy has a prevalence of 2 to 5 per 100,000 people.

-Multiple system atrophy is a complex condition that is likely caused by the interaction of multiple genetic and environmental factors.
+Multiple system atrophy is a complex condition that is likely caused by the interaction of multiple genetic, environmental, and lifestyle factors.
 Some of these factors have been identified, but many remain unknown.

-Changes in several genes have been studied as possible risk factors for multiple system atrophy.
-The only confirmed genetic risk factors are variants in the SNCA gene.
-This gene provides instructions for making a protein called alpha-synuclein, which is abundant in normal brain cells but whose function is unknown.
+Changes in several genes are being studied as possible risk factors for multiple system atrophy.
+The genetic risk factors with the most evidence are variants in the SNCA and COQ2 genes.
+The SNCA gene provides instructions for making a protein called alpha-synuclein, which is abundant in normal brain cells but whose function is unknown.
 Studies suggest that several common variations in the SNCA gene are associated with an increased risk of multiple system atrophy in people of European descent.
-However, it is unclear how having one of these SNCA gene variants increases the risk of developing this condition.
+It is unclear whether these variations also affect disease risk in other populations.
+The COQ2 gene provides instructions for making a protein called coenzyme Q2.
+This enzyme carries out one step in the production of a molecule called coenzyme Q10, which has a critical role in energy production within cells.
+Variations in the COQ2 gene have been associated with multiple system atrophy in people of Japanese descent, but this association has not been found in other populations.
+It is unclear how changes in the SNCA or COQ2 gene increase the risk of developing multiple system atrophy.

 Researchers have also examined environmental factors that could contribute to the risk of multiple system atrophy.
 Initial studies suggested that exposure to solvents, certain types of plastic or metal, and other potential toxins might be associated with the condition.
 However, these associations have not been confirmed.